tbs89/typer-zendesk-cli/README.md

 <body>
     <h1>Typer Zendesk CLI Tool</h1>
     <p>Typer Zendesk CLI Tool is a powerful command-line interface application designed to facilitate the management of Zendesk tasks.
 It leverages the flexibility of Typer and the comprehensive API provided by Zendesk to offer a seamless user experience for managing tickets, users, groups, and more directly from your terminal.</p>

+<p>The Typer Zendesk CLI Tool was developed using <a href="https://typer.tiangolo.com" target="_blank">Typer</a>, a powerful library for building CLI applications with Python.
+Typer is created by <a hred="https://github.com/tiangolo">Sebastián Ramírez</a>, the same developer behind the popular FastAPI framework.

   <h2>Features</h2>
     <ul>